Who should attend?

 The big picture

-The ability to predict effectively is a key component of the platform for SAS® Business Analytics, which:
+Achieving accurate, tangible business benefits with easy-to-use features is a key component of the platform for SAS® Business Analytics, which:

 - Proactively informs future direction.

 - Helps you derive more value from existing information assets.

 Philip Russom, Senior Manager of TDWI Research, The Data Warehousing Institute